Hattix.co.uk PC Hardware Collection

 It was saddled, however, with Windows Mobile 6.5 Professional.
 Windows Mobile 6.5 wasn't bad, but it wasn't good either.
 The new iPhones were greatly inferior and much more cheaply manufactured, but the OS was far ahead of Windows Mobile.
 Even Google's early Android phones ran better as phones than the HTC HD2 did, so hobbled was it by Windows Mobile.

 General Magic back in the late 1990s had shown that the UX (User Experience) was king with this kind of carried device, but Microsoft never got the memo.
-Indeed, General Magic coined the term UX, as well as being the finest assembly of talent ever employed in Silicon Valley: General Magic alumni went on to provide leadership roles at Google, Twitter, YouTube, Adobe, Tesla, Apple.
+Indeed, General Magic coined the term UX, as well as being the finest assembly of talent ever employed in Silicon Valley.
 The key lesson was that cheaper hardware can be sold for a much higher price if the user experience is top notch: Software above all else.
 Apple learned this extremely well.

 Rather than put up with their expensive and powerful gadgets beind crippled, enthusiasts ported Android to the HD2 in mid-2010.
 By early 2011 it was running Gingerbread with the best of them.
 HTC had inadvertently enabled this by using a very similar platform to the HD2 in the Google Nexus One and HTC Desire (the Desire was virtually identical, but for a smaller screen), meaning the OS could easily be ported over.
 It's telling that the HTC Desire was model number A8183 and A8182, while the HD2 was T8585 and T9193, very similar.